Buying guide

 AI summary

-When buying property, consider your long-term needs.
-Stand-alone homes offer space and privacy, while apartments or townhouses are often more affordable and central but involve a body corporate.
+When choosing a property, consider your long-term needs.
+Stand-alone homes offer space and privacy but require more maintenance.
+Apartments and townhouses are often more affordable and central but involve body corporate rules and fees.

 Some important things to know